Arize-ai/openinference/js/examples/openai/README.md

 ## Getting Started With Docker-Compose

 Ensure that Docker is installed and running.
 Run the command `docker compose up` to spin up services for the frontend, backend, and Phoenix.
 Once those services are running, open [http://localhost:3000](http://localhost:3000) to use the chat interface.
 When you're finished, run `docker compose down` to spin down the services.

+Open up [http://localhost:6006](http://localhost:6006) to view spans and feedback in Phoenix.

 ## Learn More